-3.4.2 The arbitrage pricing theory
+3.4.3 The arbitrage pricing theory

-The APT assumes that the rate of return on any asset is a linear function of k factors (such as for example, the industrial production index, the short term real interest rate, the inflation rate and the default risk).
-These factors should be common to all stocks and should be weighted by β{ik} , which measures the sensitivity of security j to factor k.
+While the CAPM assumes that returns are determined by a single factor, i.e. correlation with the market, the APT assumes that the rate of return on any asset is a linear function of k factors (such as for example, the industrial production index, the short term real interest rate, the inflation rate and the default risk).
+The CAPM, therefore, may be viewed as a special case of the APT when the market rate of return is assumed to be the single relevant factor.

-As it will be shown in the next chapter, measuring beta and the factors is not straightforward, even under the CAPM.
-For every additional factor introduced in the model the regulator would need to calculate an additional beta which leads usually to more practical problems than encountered when using the CAPM.
+As it will be shown in the next chapter, measuring beta and the equity risk premium is not straightforward, even under the CAPM.
+For every additional factor introduced in the model the regulator would need to calculate an additional beta and an additional risk premium, leading usually to more practical problems than encountered when using the CAPM.